-In Figure 12.33 the North Coast Pipeline supplies water from the Hazelmere System north as far as KwaDukuza.
-In Figure 12.37 and Figure 12.35 the pipeline is reversed to supply water from the Lower Thukela WTP to Avondale Reservoir and the southern areas of the NCSS.
-The North Coast Pipeline 1 (NCP-1) is now used to supply users along the pipeline from Avondale to Salt Rock in a northerly direction and is also used to supply south from Honolulu Reservoir to off-takes along the pipeline route including Shakas Kraal.
+The North Coast Pipeline can supply water from the Hazelmere System north as far as KwaDukuza.
+In the current and future scenario the pipeline is reversed to supply water from the Lower Thukela WTP to Honolulu Reservoir.
+The North Coast Pipeline 1 (NCP-1) is now used to supply users along the pipeline from Avondale to Salt Rock in a northerly direction and is also used to supply south via a cross connection on the NCP-2 to off-takes along the pipeline route including Shakas Kraal.
 The Salt Rock Pump Station has been decommissioned.